Humbulani1234/C/README.md

 ***DESIGN PATTERN AND PROGRAMMING PARADIGM***

-    1. Design Pattern - the Python file have a corresponding Jupyter Notebook file and Python files, the files has been divided into separate c++ modules.
+    1. Design Pattern - the Python file have a corresponding Jupyter Notebook file and Python files, the files has been divided into separate c modules.

     2. Software Paradigm - a Functional programming paradigm has been adopted